How To Remove Duplicates In Excel

 2. Removing duplicates over 2 columns

-Select the data range and click on the Remove Duplicates button.
 The menu below will pop up that populates the column headings.
-Where your data has headings, click on ‘My data has headers’ and this will exclude the header from your data range.
+Where your data has headings, click on ‘My data has headers’, which will exclude the header from your data range.

 Remove duplicates menu

-In some instances, a duplicate may be defined over a number of columns.
-In the example above, although rows 2 to 5 are all BTC, there are 3 different unique numbers next to each BTC.
-Under this condition, the only duplicate above in both ‘Asset’ and ‘Number’ is BTC and 1.
-In order to filter over more than one column, simply select more columns in the Remove Duplicate menu in the image above.
+In some instances, a duplicate may be defined over several columns.
+In the example above, although rows 2 to 5 are all BTC, there are 3 unique numbers next to each BTC.

 There you have it, a quick tip on removing duplicate data.